TonyXu214/learncpp/README.md

 Temporary class Objects
 - A temporary object (sometimes called an anonymous object or an unnamed object) is an object that has no name and exists only for the duration of a single expression

+Introduction to the copy constructor
+- A copy constructor is a constructor that is used to initialize an object with an existing object of the same type.
+After the copy constructor executes, the newly created object should be a copy of the object passed in as the initializer.
+- If you do not provide a copy constructor for your classes, C++ will create a public implicit copy constructor for you.
+- By default, the implicit copy constructor will do memberwise initialization.
+This means each member will be initialized using the corresponding member of the class passed in as the initializer.
+- A copy constructor should not do anything other than copy an object.
+This is because the compiler may optimize the copy constructor out in certain cases.
+If you are relying on the copy constructor for some behavior other than just copying, that behavior may or may not occur.
+- Copy constructors should have no side effects beyond copying.
+- Prefer the implicit copy constructor, unless you have a specific reason to create your own.
+- If you write your own copy constructor, the parameter should be a const lvalue reference.
+- If we prefer, we can explicitly request the compiler create a default copy constructor for us using the = default syntax
+- Occasionally we run into cases where we do not want objects of a certain class to be copyable.
+We can prevent this by marking the copy constructor function as deleted, using the = delete syntax